 Even if you’ve found a spot for your worm composter where you’re not going to put it anytime soon, weight still can be important.
 Many worm composters don’t have wheels or handles because they are not designed to be transported around.
 Fortunately, some composters feature removable sections, which make the whole thing easier.
 Others will require you to empty out the contents before moving it if they get to heavy.

-As you can see, the number of sections with worm composters can vary from one to up to seven sections.
-Some worm composters like The Squirm Firm Worm Factory 360 and The Squirm Firm Worm Factory Worm Composting Bin have much more versatility than the others because they can have anywhere from three to seven different sections.
-What’s even more helpful is that adding on sections is done so vertically, and so it won’t really take up that much extra space.
+As you can see, the number of sections with worm composters can vary from two to up to five sections.
+An example of a worm composter with 5 sections is the VermiHut Worm Compost Bin, while the Worm Factory 360 Compost Bin has 4 trays, and the FCMP Living Composter has 2 trays.
+Most options are quite versatile because sections can be added if you like.
+Adding on sections is done so vertically, and so it won’t really take up that much extra space.
 In terms of how many worms you need to fit in these sections, it really depends on the amount of waste you want to process.

 A good rule of thumb is that red wiggler composting worms can eat up to half their weight each day.